mhx/dwarfs/doc/dwarfs.md

     will also consume more memory to hold the hardlink count table.
     This will be 4 bytes for every regular file inode.

-  * `-o no_image_madvise`
+  * `-o (no_)cache_image`
-    By default, `dwarfs` will issue `madvise` calls after reading the compressed block data from the file system image.
-This will reduce the memory consumption of the FUSE driver to slightly more than the `cachesize`.
-This usually isn't a problem, especially when the image is stored on an SSD, but if you want to maximize performance it can be beneficial to use this option to keep the compressed image data in the kernel cache.
+    By default, `dwarfs` tries to ensure that the compressed file system image will not be cached by the kernel (i.e. the default is `-o no_cache_image`).
+This will reduce the memory consumption of the FUSE driver to slightly more than the `cachesize`, plus the size of the metadata block.
+This usually isn't a problem, especially when the image is stored on an SSD, but if you want to maximize performance it can be beneficial to use `-o cache_image` to keep the compressed image data in the kernel cache.

-  * `-o direct_io`
+  * `-o (no_)cache_files`
-    By default, files in the mounted file system will be cached by the kernel.
-This significantly improves performance when accessing the same files over and over again, especially if the data from these files has been (partially) evicted from the block cache of `dwarfs`.
-By setting this option, you can force the fuse driver to not use the kernel cache for file data.
-If you're short on memory and only infrequently accessing files, this can be worth trying.
+    By default, files in the mounted file system will be cached by the kernel (i.e. the default is `-o cache_files`).
+This will significantly improve performance when accessing the same files over and over again, especially if the data from these files has been (partially) evicted from the block cache.
+By setting the `-o no_cache_files` option, you can force the fuse driver to not use the kernel cache for file data.
+If you're short on memory and only infrequently accessing files, this can be worth trying, even though it's likely that the kernel will already do the right thing even when the cache is enabled.

   * `-o debuglevel=`*name*:
     Use this for different levels of verbosity along with either